probml/pyprobml/README.md

 To run the scripts, we assume you have installed numpy, scipy, matplotlib, seaborn, pandas, scikit-learn, etc.
 (All of these are bundled with [anaconda](https://www.anaconda.com/distribution/).)
 Some scripts rely on additional libraries, such as the following:
 - [tensorflow 2.0](https://www.tensorflow.org/)
 - [tensorflow probability](https://www.tensorflow.org/probability)
 - [jax](https://github.com/google/jax)
 - [pytorch](https://pytorch.org/)
-Scripts that need these libraries end in tf, jax, or pt respectively.
+Scripts that need these libraries have filenames that end in tf, jax, or pt respectively.
+If you have problems running these, open up one of the notebooks above in Google Colab - which will have the various packages already installed - and then import the script.